 What Can I Run With A 2,000-Watt Generator?

-With the current trends of remote living and vulnerabilities in global fossil fuel prices, generators are becoming primary power sources across the globe.
-In addition, their multi-pronged use in a variety of scenarios, such as remote job sites, camping, RV trips, etc, is cherry on top.
+With the rise of remote living and fluctuating fossil fuel prices, generators are becoming essential power sources worldwide.
+In addition, their versatility in scenarios like remote job sites, camping, and RV trips adds significant value.

-Talking about generators, one common question is about what devices I can power with a generator.
-As a common rule, the more the capacity of the generator is, the more the appliances it can run.
-But this article will specifically examine what you can run with a 2000 Watts generator.
+A common question about generators is which devices they can power.
+As a general rule, the more capacity the generator has, the more appliances it can run.
+But this article will specifically examine what you can run with a 2000-watt generator.

 Wattage is a measurement unit for quantifying electrical power.
 It represents the amount of energy a device is burning per unit of time.